Psychological operations (United States): Marines

 The career field is fairly new.
-It was only in the summer of 2018 that the Marine Corps created the new Military Occupational Specialty (MOS).
+It was only in the summer of 2018 that the Marine Corps created the new Military Occupational Specialty (MOS) with designator 0521.
 The aim of PSYOP Marines (0521) is to influence target audiences and advise higher officers and partner forces on cultural considerations to ensure mission success.
 Candidates will have to complete the Army’s Psychological Qualification Operations Course.
 The qualification course includes classes in psychology, sociology, cultural training blocks, language training, and human dynamics training, among other training components.

 The Commandant of the Marine Corps has placed a renewed emphasis on operating in the information environment.
 The Marine Corps seeks to meet this demand by building a capability to influence target audiences and to advise staffs and partners on cultural considerations to achieve tactical and operational objectives.
 Information Operations (IO) includes all actions taken to affect enemy information and information systems while defending friendly information and information systems.
 IO is focused on the adversary’s key decision-makers and is conducted during all phases of an operation, across the range of military operations, and at every level.
 IO, in planning and execution, seeks to coordinate and integrate MAGTF actions and communications and enhance all MAGTF Operations.
 PSYOP conveys selected information and indicators to foreign audiences to influence their emotions, motives, objective reasoning, and ultimately the behavior of foreign organizations, groups, and individuals in a manner favorable to the commander’s objectives.
 PSYOP enables the Marine Corps to understand and achieve effects in the information environment.
 PSYOP Marines are primarily responsible for the analysis of cultural factors, as well as the development and distribution of products used to cause informational and psychological effects.
 PSYOP researches and determines effective methods of influencing foreign populations from a variety of information sources.
 PSYOP Marines operate and maintain a variety of message dissemination equipment.
 Interpersonal communication skills, interest in foreign cultures and languages, and the ability to analyze and organize information are required.
 PSYOP Marines build rapport with key leaders in unfamiliar surroundings.

 PSYOP Marines enable the Marine Corps to achieve targeted effects in the information environment (IE) by conducting Military Information Support Operations (MISO), providing Civil Authorities Information Support (CAIS), or supporting Military Deception (MILDEC).
 MISO are missions that convey selected information and indicators to foreign organizations, groups, and individuals to influence their emotions, motives, objective reasoning, and ultimately their behavior in a manner favorable to the Commander’s objectives.